Argentine Tango with Tom Stermitz

 I am a teacher of Argentine Tango who specializes in the social style of Tango.
 That means: "the way tango is danced in the dance halls of Buenos Aires."
 This style is easier than more performance-oriented styles.

-I have over 20 years of experience teaching Argentine Tango in Colorado.
+I have 25 years of experience teaching Argentine Tango in Colorado.
 I have occasionally been invited to teach in other parts of the US or Europe.
 For 15 years I organized the Denver Tango Festivals, which brought hundreds of tango dancers to Denver twice a year.

 My understanding of Tango was totally upended after my first trip to Buenos Aires.
 After a couple of years learning Argentine Tango, I thought I knew something.
 I discovered however, that although I knew tango steps, I couldn't navigate, didn't feel the music, and had no understanding of the essence of tango.
 At that point, I began the journey of trying to understand tango "The way it is danced in Argentina."